 "Your excellent service during the initial period of inquiry and booking, meeting us at the airport, daily tours accompanied by very competent tour guides in Cairo and during the cruise and even the drivers of your vehicles made our trip something to remember and to recommend to everybody".

 "We hope things improve for the better pretty soon".

-We thank you for taking the time to read this newsletter and hope to welcome you to Egypt in the not too distant future.
+We thank you for taking the time reading this newsletter and hope to welcome you to Egypt in the near future.